syncfusion-content/javascript-docs/js/Diagram/Interaction.md

         rotateAngle: 200
     });

-    //To iterate the selected elements
+    //Iterates the selected elements
     for (var i = 0; i < diagram.model.selectedItems.children.length; i++) {
         var child = diagram.model.selectedItems.children[i];
     }

 {% endhighlight %}

 N> SelectedItems’s children is a read-only property.
-We can’t change the children collection at run time.
+You cannot change the children collection at run time.

 ## Drag

 * An object can be dragged by clicking and dragging it.
-If multiple elements are selected, dragging any one of the selected elements will move every selected element.
+When multiple elements are selected, dragging any one of the selected elements move every selected element.

-* While dragging, the objects will be snapped towards the nearest objects to make better alignments.
-For better alignments, refer [Snapping](/js/Diagram/Gridlines "Snapping").
+* While dragging, the objects are snapped towards the nearest objects to make better alignments.
+For better alignments, refer to [Snapping](/js/Diagram/Gridlines "Snapping").

 {% include image.html url="/js/Diagram/Interaction_images/Interaction_img3.png" %}